mattfelten/front-end-questions/README.md

 Front-end Job Interview Questions
 ===================

+## Phone Screener
+Get an idea at their technical level, but this is more about the person.
+Are they a culture fit?
+* How did you find out about this job?
+* Tell me about your background
+* How did you get to where you're at?
+* What size of teams have you worked on before?
+* Do you go to conferences or meetups?
+Which ones?
+* What's your ideal position?
+* What would you be excited to do here?
+* What do you think the future of your career will be?

 ## Intro
 * Talk about your preferred development environment.
 (OS, Editor, Browsers, Tools etc.)
 * How would you optimize a websites assets/resources?